 How much is the private Bazaaring in Istanbul tour per person?

 - Our private Bazaaring in Istanbul tour price is $110 USD/person for two people. ($220 USD/total for two adults)

 - Our prices are quoted per person.
 We require minimum two participants to organise this private tour.
 Please contact us if you'd like to book a private tour for one person.
 The prices include English speaking professional guidance and personal shopper assistance in the bazaars of Istanbul.
 We offer dynamic pricing which means as the number of people on your private group increase, our per person prices decrease.

-- This tour costs $110 USD/person for two people; $95 USD/person for three people; $80 USD/person for four people; $70 USD/person for five people and so on.
+- This tour costs $110 USD/person for two people; $95 USD/person for three people; $80 USD/person for four people; $70 USD/person for five people and $65 USD/person for six people.
 You will automatically get the dynamic pricing at the booking phase once you select the total number of people.